Abhilekhgautam/pathfinder/README.md

 ![Demo](./screenshot.png)

-In the above image the yellow blocks are the path traced by the algorithm to reach its destination (in red) from a certain start point (again in red )
+In the above image the yellow blocks are the path traced by the algorithm to reach its destination from a certain start point (in red).
+The Green blocks are the path explored but not chosen.